Pylons/pyramid/docs/glossary.rst

   Traversal
     The act of descending "down" a graph of model objects from a root model in order to find a :term:`context`.
-The :mod:`repoze.bfg` :term:`router` performs traversal of model objects.
-See the :ref:`traversal_chapter` chapter for more information.
+The :mod:`repoze.bfg` :term:`router` performs traversal of model objects when a :term:`root factory` is specified.
+See the
+    :ref:`traversal_chapter` chapter for more information.
   Router
     The :term:`WSGI` application created when you start a